 Students should attend scheduled activities.
 Advisers and chaperones should create a system to monitor and ensure student participation in scheduled activities.

 When outside a MIPA event facility, travel in groups.
 Your personal safety is our concern.
+Please note that most MIPA events are open to the public.

 Medical Emergencies & Special Needs